SainsburyWellcomeCentre/sequences_neuropixel_preprocess/README.md

 # Processing pipeline:
 The code is organised into 6 phases (based around 6 notebook scripts) which should be executed in order:

-1. Takes the raw ephys (OE output) and uses the spike interface architecture to create a probe object (an active channel map) and subsequentloy spikesort the data (using Kilosort 4).
+1. Takes the raw ephys (OE output) and uses the spike interface architecture to create a probe object for each Probe (an active channel map) and subsequentloy spikesort the data for each (using Kilosort 4).

 As well as spike interface (https://spikeinterface.readthedocs.io/en/stable/) this step requires kilosort 4 is installed (https://github.com/MouseLand/Kilosort).
 Ksort is not very fast but will run much faster if it has access to a gpu.
 See the file called HPC_helpsheet for tips on running this code on the cluster.

-- 2: this script...
-- 3:
+This step will create organised file directories for each recording

+2. Takes the video output from bonsai (.avi video files and .csv timestamp files), converts the timestamps into seconds and (based on the trigger times - see TTL alignment) seperates and labels the 3 experimental phases of the vidoes.

+This stage also copies the raw.avi files into the organised file directory and into a dump folder (that will be used later as a source directory for running the tracking with DLC)

+3. Creates .sh files
 - 4:
 - 5:
 - 6: